onedata/onedata-documentation/doc/advanced/rest/luma/operations/delete_group_mapping.md

 ##### Description
-Allows to add group mapping to LUMA.
+Allows to remove group mapping from LUMA.

 ##### Parameters